PennCIS233/Practical-HW2/README.md

 For standardization, we require everyone use the same global variable names in the approval program of the smart contract.

+`Creator` (bytes)

+- 32-byte address of the deployer of the smart contract

 `ElectionEnd` (int)